zx80/flask-simple-auth/docs/TUTORIAL.md

 ## Dataclass Support

-Application frontends are typically developed with *JavaScript*, thus JSON *(JavaScript Object Notation)* is a convenient serialization format to exchange data with a Python backend.
+Application front ends are typically developed with *JavaScript*, thus JSON *(JavaScript Object Notation)* is a convenient serialization format to exchange data with a Python back end.
 FlaskSimpleAuth supports data classes as well a simple generic types (`list`, `dict`…) for parameters and return values.